 Hamlin, N.Y.
 (Find A Grave)

 Shortly after the 140th New York attacked that morning, the married private was shot and killed.
-When the regiment was forced to retreat about a half-mile, it left its dead and wounded in the hands of the enemy, noted Austin's friend, Private Charles W. Starin.
-George had "disappeared," according to an August 1865 pension affidavit signed by Henry Allen, a commanding officer in Austin's Company A, who added "I have no personal knowledge of his fate."
-George's remains initially may have been buried by the Rebels, or, like many soldiers killed during this battle in the dense forests, his body simply may have rotted in the woods.
+When the regiment was forced to retreat about a half-mile, it left its dead and wounded with the enemy, noted Austin's friend, Private Charles W. Starin.
+George had "disappeared," according to an August 1865 pension affidavit signed by Henry Allen, a commanding officer in Austin's Company A, who added, "I have no personal knowledge of his fate."
+George's remains initially may have been buried by the Rebels, or, like many soldiers killed during this battle in the dense forests, his body may have rotted in the woods.
 The 27-year-old soldier has a marker in Lakeside Cemetery in Hamlin, N.Y., but it is unclear if he is actually buried there.

-And near the end of my walk, I stopped, briefly closed my eyes ... and imagined what it was like in early May 1864.
+And near the end of my walk, I stop, briefly close my eyes, and imagine the scene in May 1864.

 |The remains of Union trenches deep in the woods near Saunders Field.|